Moshe Shamir: Literary and journalism career

 Under the Sun (1950) and That You Are Naked (1959) are autobiographical pieces based on his life in the thirties and forties.
 Shamir wrote additional books about the members of his family: With His Own Heart about his father, and Not Far From the Tree about his family history.

 Besides The King of Flesh and Blood, his most translated book was a children's book, The Fifth Wheel (1961).
 It is about the adventures of a kibbutznik, dispatched to bring a tractor from the port, who at every step meets various and sundry obstacles and adventures.

 Joseph Klausner was critical of The King of Flesh and Blood, whose central character is the Hasmonean king Alexander Jannæus.
-Menachem Begin recalled Klausner's words in a later day when Moshe Shamir, as a member of the Knesset, crossed the political lines from left to right to oppose the Israel-Egypt Peace Treaty.
+Menachem Begin recalled Klausner's words in a later day when Moshe Shamir, as a member of the Knesset, crossed the political lines from left to right to oppose the Egypt–Israel Peace Treaty.
 As the prime minister at the time, Begin spoke out against Shamir in the Knesset, indicating that Shamir's objections showed a lack of awareness of the historic moves taking place.
 He said to Shamir (in Hebrew):

 Certainly you recall that, in his day, the late Prof. Joseph Klausner wrote, when you published your book The King of Flesh and Blood, these words: "There may sometimes be a writer who is not a historian, but to such an extent?"
 And now I say: "There may sometimes be a politician who does not recognize the rustling wings of history, but to such an extent?"

 Moshe Shamir also wrote poetry.
 However, most of his trade was in prose.
 He was a prolific author, publishing more than 25 books in the course of his life.

 He died in Rishon LeZion at the age of 83.
 He was survived by his wife Tzvia.